Small Program Special Interest Group

 - Promote the small practice model to trainees through participation in the ASPHO mentorship program, demonstrating the unique strengths, limitations, and rewards of a smaller practice.

 A discussion group in the ASPHO member community has been designated for members of the SIG to share information, documents, links and files.
-Members may join or can access the group by clicking here and signing in with your member user name and password.
+Members can join the SIG from their My Account Special Interest Groups account page.
+Current SIG members can access the community directly to participate.